LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

 ## Python Reviews
-Step 1 through step 8 is a reviews in python.
+Step 1 through step 8 is a review on python.
-After step 8, everything you need to know that is relate to data analysis, data engineering, data science, machine learning, and deep learning.
+After step 8, everything you need to know is relates to data analysis, data engineering, data science, machine learning, and deep learning.

 ## List of Machine Learning Algorithms for Stock Trading
 ### Most Common Regression Algorithms